-The god fire within – What is that?
+Inner Fire – What is that?

-Chiron frees Prometheus and understands something deep
+Chiron frees Prometheus

 But we can feel and understand this all we like, yet we are still in the Underworld, not in the outer world sharing the gift of our personalised inner fire.
 How do we get out?
-Just as Chiron helped free Prometheus, now Hercules helps free Chiron, when he himself deeply connects with the suffering of Chiron, his old teacher, whose newfound healing wisdom cannot be shared while he is in the Underworld.
+Just as Chiron helped free Prometheus, now Hercules helps free Chiron, when he himself deeply connects with the suffering of Chiron, his old teacher, whose newfound healing wisdom cannot be shared while he’s dead in the Underworld.

 Hercules is connected with the Mars energy, which is about asserting and protecting personal desire.
-When our Mars/Hercules energy is healthy we are brave warriors who respond with care to situations by identifying correct actions, yet when our Hercules energy is not yet matured or out of balance we get blindsided by misdirected fire (naivety, reactivity, anger etc).
+When our Mars/Hercules energy is healthy we are brave warriors who respond with care to situations by identifying correct actions, yet when our Hercules energy is not yet mature or out of balance we get blindsided by misdirected fire (naivety, reactivity, anger etc).

 The Heart of the Matter

 Prometheus, Chiron and Hercules were strong powerful beings whose personal loss connected them to the consequences of everyone’s loss when something goes wrong with the fire energy.
-The myths seem to indicate that an initiation into right use of the fire energy requires ‘going down’ at certain turning points in our growth until we can be trusted by the gods to use fire properly, and only then will the gods let us ‘come up’, at which point they celebrate as we join them as creators; creators who are mindful toward self, others and ‘the all’ when following life aims.
+The myths seem to indicate that an initiation into right use of the fire energy often involves ‘going down’, or downturns, at certain stages in our growth until we have the maturity to use fire properly.
+Then the gods let us ‘come up’, at which point they celebrate as we join them as creators; creators who are mindful toward self, others and ‘the all’ when following life aims.

 © Michelle Proctor, www.radiantliving.com.au